Murkantilism/Chromacore/README.md

 The prototype for this game was originally developed by Deniz Ozkaynak, Jen Tella, Korbin Shuffelton, and Jeff Fienberg at Northeastern University for the Game Assets & Prototyping class, taught by Joshua Gross.

-Development of Chromacore into a full game is continued by Deniz Ozkaynak, Ronny Mraz, Sean King, Jen Tella, and Korbin Shuffelton.
+Development of Chromacore into a full game was continued by Deniz Ozkaynak, Ronny Mraz, Sean King, Jen Tella, and Korbin Shuffelton.